-Eimear O'Casey is a language editor on Belarus Digest.
+Eimear O’Casey was a language editor on Belarus Digest.
 She is currently a political and security analyst on the former Soviet Union, based at a risk consultancy in London.
 She has lived and travelled throughout the region, and observed elections in Belarus in 2010 and 2012.

-Stephen Hall is an analyst at the Ostrogorski Centre.
+Stephen Hall was an analyst at the Ostrogorski Centre.
 Born in England, Stephen Hall is currently at University College London at the School of Slavonic and East European Studies (SSEES) doing his PhD centred on the concept of authoritarian learning.
 He holds a Master of Research degree from the University of Birmingham Centre for Russian, European and Eurasian Studies.

 Aleś Alachnovič is the Vice President at the think tank CASE Belarus and a PhD candidate at the Warsaw School of Economics.
 He graduated from the London School of Economics and the Warsaw School of Economics (under professor Leszek Balcerowicz’s supervision).
 He also studied management at the National Taiwan University.
 Previously, Aleś worked in McKinsey and the National Bank of Poland.
 He is originally from Minsk. /All articles/

-Devin Ackles is a former editor for Belarus Digest and its regular contributor.
+Devin Ackles was a former editor for Belarus Digest and its regular contributor.
 Devin has over 5 years of experience working in Kazakhstan and Ukraine.
-He is an alumnus of Michigan State University, Columbia University and Middlebury College's Davis School of Russia.
+He is an alumnus of Michigan State University, Columbia University and Middlebury College’s Davis School of Russia.
 He was a Fulbright Fellow in Ukraine in 2011-2012.
 His interests include the corruption, Customs Union, European Integration, EU policy and energy policy.
 His twitter is Follow @DevinAckles / All articles/

 Tatsiana Kulakevich is a PhD candidate in Political Science at Rutgers, The State University of New Jersey.
 Her specialties include International Relations, Eastern European politics and Quantitative Methods.
 Tatsiana holds her MA in International Relations from New York University and is originally from Brest region, Belarus.
 Her twitter is @TatsianaK / All articles/